 Recipe #2, Appetizers: Chilli Bacon-wrapped Plantains, makes about 21 – 24 pieces

 I grew up eating plantains as an essential part of my Nigerian diet and I find it fascinating to experiment with them.
 I’ve tried chocolate-filled gnocchi and Plantano Frito tortillas for nouveau cuisine, and traditional Nigerian steamed pudding.
-And so when I read at Norma’s Plantanos, Mangoes and me about bacon-wrapped plantains, and then again at Cynthia’s of Taste of Home, its fate was sealed.
+And so when I read about bacon-wrapped plantains at Cynthia’s of Taste of Home, its fate was sealed.

 Now our friends come from a part of Nigeria in the west where they ‘worship’ chilli pepper.
 They are of the Yoruba tribe and though they don’t literally fall down and bow to the pepper, the love it in all forms and in almost all dishes.